LHWLucas/Latent-diffusion-based-novel-scene-generation-and-pedestrian-and-segmentation/README.md

  ![image](https://github.com/LHWLucas/latent-diffusion-based-novel-scene-generation-and-pedestrian-and-vehicle-segmentation/assets/89898376/fa74eed0-0778-49fc-b1f5-2b5f0b9b3828)

-prompt: "street view scenery, buildings, plants and trees, pedestrians, front right" negative prompt: "3d, cartoon, animated, distorted, unrealistic, disfigured, drawing, painting" so for this prompt combination created 10 images with suffix new in "clipcaptionedinpaintfinetunedwithdiscarding2" folder this gave the best results of all the experiments we have completed
+prompt: "street view scenery, buildings, plants and trees, pedestrians, front right"

+negative prompt: "3d, cartoon, animated, distorted, unrealistic, disfigured, drawing, painting"

+for this prompt combination created 10 images with suffix new in "clipcaptionedinpaintfinetunedwithdiscarding2" folder in server this gave the best results of all the experiments

 •	maskrcnninpaintfinetuned.py : as we needed one mask per object not multiple.